macro-dynamic/airbnb-clone-project/README.md

 - A **Property** can have many **Reviews** and **Bookings**.

 This structure ensures clear referential integrity and aligns with the provided API endpoints.

+## ✨ Feature Breakdown

+This project implements core functionalities of a property rental platform, replicating key workflows of Airbnb from both user and host perspectives.

+### 🧑‍💼 1.
+User Management
+Allows users to register, log in, and manage their profiles.
+Authentication ensures secure access, and profile features support both guests and hosts depending on user roles.

+### 🏠 2.
+Property Management
+Hosts can create, update, and manage property listings with details like title, description, price, and location.
+These listings form the core inventory available to users for booking.

+### 📅 3.
+Booking System
+Users can browse listings and book properties for specific dates.
+The system manages availability, check-in/check-out dates, and booking status (pending, confirmed, canceled).

+### 💳 4.
+Payment Processing
+Secure payment handling is implemented to process transactions related to bookings.
+Each booking is tied to a single payment record, and transaction status is tracked for success or failure.

+### ⭐ 5.
+Review System
+After their stay, users can leave reviews and star ratings for properties.
+This builds trust in the platform and provides valuable feedback for both hosts and future guests.

+### 🚀 6.
+API Design (REST + GraphQL)
+RESTful endpoints are provided for all core resources using Django REST Framework.
+Optional GraphQL support allows flexible, client-driven querying for performance and precision.

+### ⚙️ 7.
+Optimization & Performance
+Includes database indexing and Redis-based caching to optimize query performance.
+Celery is used for background tasks like sending notifications or handling asynchronous payments.